c2lang/c2compiler/README.md

 How it works is as follows:
 * use --refs or add $refs in recipe.txt to generate **refs** file during compilation.
 * c2c generates a **refs** file per target.
-This file contains all references and their destination
+This file contains all references and their respective destinations.
-* c2tags currently doesn't have a full-blown vim-plugin yet, but a small code-fragment in you .vimrc suffices.
+* c2tags currently doesn't have a full-blown vim-plugin yet, but a small code-fragment in your .vimrc should suffice.
-* when standing on any symbol in C2 code, pressing ctrl-h (configurable) will jump to the definition.
+* Pressing ctrl-h (configurable) with your cursor on any symbol will jump to its definition.
 Pressing ctrl-o (default) will jump back.

 Just like **c2c** itself, **c2tags** can be called from any (sub)directory in the project tree.